Welcome To...

 Favorite Musicians...

-Mindi Abair - Smooth sax and sultry vocals from one of the newest and brightest stars on the jazz scene.
+Mindi Abair - Smooth sax and sultry vocals from one of the brightest stars on the jazz scene.

 Bobby Caldwell - The song "What You Won't Do For Love" is just the beginning... whether it's jazz, blues big band, or standards, Bobby is a singer's singer.
 He's incredibly popular in Japan and doesn't tour much here, so when he's in town, see him!